top of page

 Documents Required for Property Mutation

-• Latest property tax receipt
+• The latest property tax receipt.

-• Affidavit on stamp paper
+• An affidavit on stamp paper.

-• Identity and address proof
+• Identity and address proof.

-• Death certificate (in case of inheritance)
+• A death certificate (in cases of inheritance).

-• Legal heir certificate (for succession-based mutation)
+• A legal heir certificate (for succession-based mutation).

 Step-by-Step Mutation Process